A natural Gromov-Witten virtual fundamental class: Introduction

 \section{Introduction}

 The central object of Gromov-Witten theory is the virtual fundamental class (VFC) of the moduli space of stable maps.
 In the algebraic geometry context, the virtual fundamental class was constructed soon after the subject began.
 It is difficult to extend the construction to the symplectic category, in large part because the methods of geometric analysis are ill-suited to apply to maps from families of degenerating curves.
 The issue was originally addressed in the late 1990s (\cite{fo}, \cite{LT}, \cite{liu-t}, \cite{R}, \cite{siebert}).
-As the subject has developed, there has been an increasing need for an approach that is rigorous and also easy to use.
+As the subject has developed, there has been an increasing need for an approach that is conceptual and also easy to use.
 In recent years major efforts have been made to define a virtual fundamental class using Kuranishi structures \cite{fooo}, \cite{joyce}, \cite{mw}, and polyfolds \cite{hofer}.
+Recently, J.~Pardon has developed a very nice approach using implicit atlases \cite{pardon}.

-This article presents an alternative approach, building on ideas of Cieliebak-Mohnke \cite{cm} and paying attention to the functorial aspects of the VFC.
-The strategy of the proof is to observe that existing results give a virtual fundamental class for a set of especially nice almost complex structures (which we call super-fine and generic) and successively enlarge the space of parameters on which the VFC is defined.
-To fully exploit functoriality, we consider collections of Gromov-Witten categories.
+The program described in this article is an alternative approach, building on ideas of Cieliebak-Mohnke \cite{cm} and guided by the functorial aspects of the VFC.
+Parts of this program are currently conjectural.
+The strategy is to first observe that existing results give a virtual fundamental class for a set of especially nice almost complex structures (which we call super-fine and regular), and then successively enlarge the space of parameters on which the VFC is defined.
+This strategy works well in high dimensions ($\dim X\ge 12$) or low genus ($g\ge 1$) where, as observed by Tehrani and Zinger in \cite{tz}, dimension counts obviate any need for gluing theorems.
+(We do not address the lower dimensional case here.)
+To fully exploit functoriality, we consider a variety of related Gromov-Witten theories.

-Here is the general context.
-In symplectic Gromov-Witten theory, each moduli space is part of a family parameterized by the space $\J(X)$ of tame almost complex structures on $X$.
+Here is the general setting.
+In symplectic Gromov-Witten theory, each moduli space is part of a family parameterized by the space $\J(X)$ of almost complex structures on $X$ that are tamed by a fixed symplectic structure $\w$, or more generally, the space of all tamed pairs $(J,\w)$.
 One must also specify the type of domain curve and type of target.
 The choices involved can be phrased as follows.

-\begin{defn} A {\em GW moduli problem} for a symplectic manifold $X$, or more generally a symplectic pair $(X,V)$, consists of \begin{enumerate} \item[(a)] A choice of a category of families of complex curves, \item[(b)] A choice of a (possibly empty) normal crossing divisor $V\subset X$, \item[(c)] A choice of a set $\J$ of that parameterizes a set of pseudo-holomorphic maps. \end{enumerate} \end{defn}
+A ``GW moduli problem'' for a symplectic manifold $X$, or more generally a symplectic pair $(X,V)$, consists of \begin{enumerate} \item[(a)] A choice of a category of families of complex curves, \item[(b)] A choice of a (possibly empty) normal crossing divisor $V\subset X$, \item[(c)] A choice of a set $\J$ of that parameterizes a set of pseudo-holomorphic maps. \end{enumerate}

 From this data one constructs a GW family $\oM(X)$ of moduli spaces over $\J$ whose fiber $\oM^J(X)$ over $J\in\J$ is the (compact) set of all isomorphism classes of $J$-holomorphic maps from curves of the specified type.
 We will assume that (a) is a category of curves with $n$ marked points and a Deligne-Mumford space $\ov{\M}_n$; then there is an stabilization-evaluation map for the family: \bear \xymatrix{ \oM(X) \ar[r]^{\quad se \qquad } \ar[d]_\pi & \oM_n\times X^n\\ \J & } \eear